Tim Burton’s ‘Alice in Wonderland’

 Meanwhile, Burton’s currently got his eye on two scripts

-from screenwriter Jane Goldman (X-Men: First Class
+from screenwriter Jane Goldman (X-Men: First Class,

 The Woman in Black): the Miss Peregrine’s Home for